dhis2/dhis2-android-sdk/doc/content/user/workflow.md

   - Sixmonthly: last 5 six-months (starting in January and April).
   - Yearly: last 5 years (including financial year variants).

-It keeps track of the latest successful download in order to void downloading unmodified server data.
+It keeps track of the latest successful download in order to avoid downloading unmodified server data.

 #### Aggregated data write